NBA Trade Rumors: Latest Buzz on Deals for Kawhi Leonard, Kevin Love, More

 Love has two years and $50 million left on his contract, but the Vardon piece makes the point that they are not interested in trading him at this point.
 However, as more time goes by and Cleveland owner Dan Gilbert has a chance to accept the departure of James, he could take a more realistic view of whether moving Love would help his team on a long-term basis.

-Other players who have been reported to be on the trading block include Denver's Wilson Chandler, New York's Courtney Lee and Atlanta's Kent Bazemore, per TNT insider David Aldridge.
+Other players who have been reported to be on the trading block include Denver's Wilson Chandler, New York's Courtney Lee and Atlanta's Kent Bazemore, per TNT's David Aldridge.

-The Houston Rockets, viewed as the Warriors' top challenger in the Western Conference prior to the James signing by the Lakers, are interested in Chandler.
+The Houston Rockets, viewed as the Warriors' top challenger in the Western Conference prior to the James signing by the Lakers, are interested in Chandler, per Rockets Wire's Kelly Iko.

-Kelly Iko of the USAToday Sports Media Group, tweeted that the Rockets think the wing player could be a positive asset for the franchise.
+Iko reported the Rockets think the wing player could be a positive asset for the franchise.

 Chandler averaged 10.0 points and 5.4 rebounds last season for the Nuggets.
 Lee, a 32-year-old shooting guard, averaged 12.0 points and shot 45.4 percent from the field for the Knicks last season, while Bazemore averaged 12.9 points per game for the Hawks.